fmenardo/Bgt_popgen_Europe_2024/AvrPm17_isoRelate/AvrPm17_isoRelate.md

 First we run again isoRelate, only this time we focus on the locus of AvrPm17 and we use the compete [Europe+ dataset](../Datasets/Datasets.md) (we do not run separate analysis for different populations as we did for the genome-wide analysis)

-We prepare the input files:
+We prepared the input files:

 ```
 gatk SelectVariants \